home-assistant/alerts.home-assistant.io/alerts/tibber.md

 ---
-title: "Tibber is blocking old and dev version of Home Assistant"
+title: "Tibber has migrated to new endpoint"
 created: 2023-01-04 20:00:00
 integrations:
   - tibber